-Net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
+Contributions, other revenues, expenses, gains and losses and related net assets are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets of the organizations and changes therein are classified and reported as follows:

 Net assets without donor restrictions are available for use in general operations and are not restricted by any donor-imposed stipulations.